 Parks and trails will remain open during normal hours.
-Please practice social distancing, it applies outdoors too!
+Please practice physical distancing, it applies outdoors too!

-• The Registration Office at Antioch Park is closed to the public until further notice.
+The Registration Office at Antioch Park is now open, please do not enter if you are not feeling well.
 You may reach them by calling (913) 831-3359, Monday - Friday from 8:30 am - 5 pm.
-To register for summer camps or programs beginning after May 1, visit JCPRD.com.
+To register for summer camps or programs, visit JCPRD.com.

-• Campgrounds at Shawnee Mission Park, Big Bull Creek Park, and TimberRidge Adventure Center are closed until April 30.
+• Campgrounds at Shawnee Mission Park, Big Bull Creek Park, and TimberRidge Adventure Center are closed until further notice.

 Program and Event Cancellations:

 • Theatre in the Park has cancelled the first four shows of the outdoor summer season including "Cinderella," "All Shook Up," "Big River," and "Newsies."
 There are plans to hold the final production, "Mama Mia" (July 31-Aug 8), subject to additional orders or recommendations.
 This does not affect indoor theater productions at the Black Box Theatre in the Johnson County Arts & Heritage Center scheduled for the fall.

 • Kansas City Corporate Challenge games for the 2020 season are cancelled.